 A couple of weeks ago, I posted a list of Advent resources that our family has used during the season.
-This year, we're using the new Prepare Him Room: Celebrating the Birth of Jesus devotional by my friend, Marty Machowski.
-I was recently able to corresponded with Marty and I asked him questions about the devotional, storytelling, and the message of Christmas.
+One we've used and enjoyed a couple of times now is the Prepare Him Room: Celebrating the Birth of Jesus devotional by my friend, Marty Machowski.
+Back in 2014, I corresponded with Marty and asked him questions about the devotional, storytelling, and the message of Christmas.
 Here is how he answered my questions.

 Jared: Why did you decide to write an Advent devotional?

 Marty: Prepare Him Room started as an Advent devotional for Covenant Fellowship, to help our congregation focus on Christ in the Christmas season.
 After receiving good feedback I decided to rewrite the devotional for families beyond our church and added the Christmas short story and a few more activities for families.

 Jared: Can you tell me a bit about the format of the devotional?

 Marty: Prepare Him Room provides three devotions for each of the four weeks of Advent.
 The first devotion explores an Old Testament prophecy.
 The second devotion highlights an announcement of that same prophetic message, like Gabriel appearing to Mary to announce God’s plan to bring her a son.
 The third devotion explores the Scriptural fulfillment of the prophecy and announcement.

 In addition to these Bible devotions, there are family activities, outreach ideas, and a four-part short story, designed to be read on the weekend.